lorenzodiaz2/Cybersecurity_Lab/home.md

 ### 6. Privilege Escalation

-Once we have an interactive shell we can list the contents of the current directory and notice that, in addition to the *.php* and *.gif* files, there is another directory owned by root, so we change directory with the `cd` command and list the contents of the folder.
+Once we have an interactive shell we can list the contents of the current directory and notice that, in addition to the *.php* and *.gif* files, there is another directory owned by *root*, so we change directory with the `cd` command and list the contents of the folder.
-We find 2 files, so print their contents with the `cat` command.
+We find 2 files, so print their contents with `cat` command.

 ![priv-esc](https://github.com/lorenzodiaz2/Cybersecurity_Lab/blob/main/images/priv-esc.png)

-We can note that:
+We can notice that:
 - *.secret.dic* is a dictionary-type file that contains a list of words
 - *Swordofgryffindor* is a file containing *lestrange* and a value that could be obtained by computing the hash of the password of user *lestrange*

+so, with the cracking software **John the Ripper** we can try to perform *Password Cracking: Offline Guessing*.
-then with the **nano** editor we create two local files on the Kali Machine:
+With the **nano** editor we create two local files on the Kali Machine:
 - *hash*: copy of *Swordofgryffindor*
 - *dict.txt*: copy of .secret.dic

-and with the cracking software **John the Ripper** we try to run *Password Cracking: Offline Guessing* with the command `john --wordlist=dict.txt hash`, where *--wordlist* specifies the path to the dictionary file.
+and run the command `john --wordlist=dict.txt hash`, where *--wordlist* specifies the path to the dictionary file.

+![johntheripper](https://github.com/lorenzodiaz2/Cybersecurity_Lab/blob/main/images/johntheripper.png)

 We get the password of user *lestrange*.

-![johntheripper](https://github.com/lorenzodiaz2/Cybersecurity_Lab/blob/main/images/johntheripper.png)

 > The reason I didn't run *Oflline Guessing* directly in the *netcat* shell is because the `john` command wasn't installed and the *Bellatrix* user doesn't have privileges to install it

-Now the scenario is: we have the credentials of the user *lestrange*.
+Now the scenario is that we have the credentials of user *lestrange*.
 Then, in the shell obtained with *netcat*, we execute the command `su lestrange`, used to switch from the current user to the *lestrange* user.
 To figure out what privileges *lestrange* has on the system, we run the command `sudo -l` that list user's privilege or check a specific command, and find that user *lestrange* has permission to run `vim` command from any host and as any user without password request.

 We can exploit these privileges by running the command `sudo vim -c ':!/bin/sh'`, obtaining an interactive shell with root privileges, in fact:

-- *sudo* allows you to execute commands with the privileges of another user, root by default
+- *sudo* allows executing commands with the privileges of another user, *root* by default
 - *vim* is a text editor
 - *-c* followed by *':!/bin/sh'* specifies a command to run after starting *vim*